-299 This study confirms in many ways previous work on multiple drilling variability [Wolff et al., 2005].
-300 As already discussed, peaks flux uncertainty can be significantly reduced (56 % to 41 %) by averaging 301 5 ice-cores signals instead of 2.
-A 5-cores composite profile has been built using the criteria that a 302 peak is considered as volcanic if present at least in two cores.
-We observed that the number of 303 volcanic peaks listed in a composite profile increases with the number of cores considered.
-With 2 304 cores, only 33 % of the peaks present in the composite profile are tagged as volcanoes.
-This 305 percentage increases to 68 % with 5 cores.
-However, we did not observe an asymptotic value, even 306 with 5 cores drilled.
-A record based on a single record in a low accumulation site is therefore very 307 unlikely to be a robust volcanic record.
-Of course, peaks presenting the largest flux are more likely to 308 be detected in any drilling, but the example of the Tambora shows that surface topography is variable 309 enough to erase even the most significant signal, although rarely.
-This variability in snow surface is 310 evidenced in the depth offset between two cores drilled less than 5 meters from each other, as peaks 311 can easily be situated 40 cm apart.
+This study confirms in many ways previous work on multiple drilling variability [Wolff et al., 2005].
+As already discussed, peaks flux uncertainty can be significantly reduced (65 % to 29 %) by averaging 5 ice-cores signals.
+A 5-cores composite profile has been built using the criteria that a peak is considered as volcanic if present at least in two cores.
+We observed that the number of volcanic peaks listed in a composite profile increases with the number of cores considered.
+With 2 cores, only 33 % of the peaks present in the composite profile are tagged as volcanoes.
+This percentage increases to 68 % with 5 cores.
+However, we did not observe an asymptotic value, even with 5 cores drilled.
+A record based on a single record in a low accumulation site is therefore very unlikely to be a robust volcanic record.
+Of course, peaks presenting the largest flux are more likely to be detected in any drilling, but the example of the Tambora shows that surface topography is variable enough to erase even the most significant signal, although rarely.
+This variability in snow surface is evidenced in the depth offset between two cores drilled less than 5 meters from each other, as peaks can easily be

+320 situated 40 cm apart.

-312 In low accumulation sites such as Dome C, where surface roughness can be on the order of the snow 313 accumulation and highly variable, indices based on chemical records should be considered with 314 respect to the time-scale of the proxy studied.
+In low accumulation sites such as Dome C, where surface roughness can be on the order of the snow accumulation and highly variable, indices based on chemical records should be considered with respect to the time-scale of the proxy studied.
 Large time-scale trends are faintly sensitive to this effect.
-315 On the contrary, a study on episodic events like volcanic eruptions or biomass burning, with a 316 deposition time in the order of magnitude of the surface variability scale should be based on a 317 multiple-drilling analysis.
-A network of several cores is needed to obtain a representative record, at 318 least in terms of recorded events.
-However, although lowered by the number of cores, the flux remains 319 highly variable, and still uncertain by a factor of 1.4 with 5 cores.
+On the contrary, a study on episodic events like volcanic eruptions or biomass burning, with a deposition time in the order of magnitude of the surface variability scale should be based on a multiple-drilling analysis.
+A network of several cores is needed to obtain a representative record, at least in terms of recorded events.
+However, although lowered by the number of cores, the flux remains highly variable, and the mean flux obtained from 5 cores is still uncertain almost 30%.
 This point is particularly critical in volcanic reconstructions that rely on the deposited flux to estimate the mass of aerosols loaded in the stratosphere, and to a larger extent, the climatic forcing induced.
 Recent reconstructions largely take into account flux variability associated with regional pattern of deposition, but this study underlines the necessity of not neglecting local scale variability in low accumulation sites.
 Less variability is expected with higher accumulation rate, but this still has to be demonstrated.
 Sulfate flux is clearly one of the indicators of the eruption strength, but due to transport, deposition and post-deposition effects, such direct link should not be taken for granted.
 With such statistical analysis performed systematically at other sites, we should be able to reveal even the smallest imprinted volcanoes in ice cores, extending the absolute ice core dating, the teleconnection between climate and volcanic events and improving the time-resolution of mass balance calculation of ice sheets.

-333 Acknowledgments
+Acknowledgments